DTC vs. Wholesale: How to Track Profitability by Channel

 When Amazon Looks Profitable Until You Add Back Advertising

 This is extremely common.
 Amazon can generate positive contribution margin if you have organic search dominance and strong reviews, but most brands are spending heavily on PPC to maintain ranking.
+Calculate your TACoS (Total Advertising Cost of Sale) — ad spend as a percentage of total Amazon revenue, not just ad-attributed revenue.
+If TACoS exceeds 15-20%, your Amazon strategy may need fundamental rethinking.

 How to Think About Channel Expansion